Multiple Generations. One Workplace.

 1) Let go of negative stereotypes

 Stop thinking about how Baby Boomers are always grumpy and Millennials are lazy.
 Minimize the generation gap by focusing on individuals.
-Work with individuals and help them set career goals (check out our career planning path template), identify strengths, work on weaknesses, and identify best ways to collaborate.
+Work with individuals and help them set career goals (check out our career planning path template), identify strengths, work on weaknesses, and identify best ways to collaborate and establish trust.

 2) Look for commonalities

 Encourage people to find and embrace the things that they share.
 You might be surprised at the number of things Baby Boomers and Millennials have in common.
-Make opportunities to help your teams interact with “diverse” coworkers.
+Make opportunities to help your teams interact with diverse set of coworkers.
 Schedule team lunches.
 Take a new colleague to lunch.
 There are numerous ways to get to know your coworkers.